mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/search_router.rst

            title: Demo A  # human readable title
            class: Mapbender\CoreBundle\Component\SQLSearchEngine  # Search engine to use
            class_options:  # these are forwarded to the search engine
-               connection: ~  # DBAL connection name to use, use ~ for the default one
+               connection: search_db  # DBAL connection name to use, use ~ for the default one
                relation: test.demo_a  # Relation to select from, you can use subqueries
                attributes: [id, name]  # array of columns to select, expressions are possible
                geometry_attribute: geom  # name of the geometry column to query